Subscribing to: Speech Accessibility Project e-newsletter list

-The Speech Accessibility Project is a research initiative at the University of Illinois Urbana-Champaign to make voice recognition technology more useful for people with a range of diverse speech patterns and disabilities.
+The Speech Accessibility Project is a research initiative at the University of Illinois Urbana-Champaign making voice recognition technology more useful for people with a range of diverse speech patterns and disabilities.
 Amazon, Apple, Google, Meta, and Microsoft, along with several nonprofit organizations, support the project.

 Please sign up to learn more about the project.
 By opting in, you're agreeing to receive email communications related to this project.
 You will be able to opt out of all communications in the future.